gMakaan/nvss/README.md

 * Availability of addresses and scope of rights for authors of versions.
 * Human readable syntax.
 Adapted for handmade.

-NVSS is optimized for manual versioning, which allows you to use this system where full-fledged version control systems are redundant or simply impossible.
-For example, parallel work/review of printed documents.
-Or work with graphic content.
-Or many single unrelated files, templates, documents...
+NVSS is optimized for manual versioning, which allows you to use this system where full-fledged version control systems are redundant or uncomfortable.

+Example:

+* individual files, templates, documents, each with their own version
+* parallel work/review of printed documents
+* work with graphic content

 Version inheritance makes it easier to combine different modifications, and also allows you to find out where the modification came from and its relevance.